Too Polite to Disagree: Understanding Sycophancy Propagation in Multi-Agent Systems: Related Work

 \textbf{Rounds 1--5:} Agents update synchronously.
 Each agent receives an updated prompt containing: (a) The user assertion (to avoid context drift), (b) A structured block of the most recent peer responses, (c) Optional peer sycophancy rankings (BSS, DBSS, or DSS), (d) Instructions restricting output to a single categorical word.

 All prompts used are provided in Appendix \ref{app:prompts}.
+The model output is categorical; in particular, \texttt{A/B/C/D} for knowledge probing and \texttt{correct/incorrect} thereafter.
 For each round, we record: (a) the categorical answer (\textit{correct/incorrect}), (b) LLM stance change (Flip), (c) peer responses, and (d) model sycophancy rankings.
-Flips are classified as sycophantic or non-sycophantic based on direction.
+Flips are classified as sycophantic or non-sycophantic based on their direction.